 How likely are you to recommend the app you tested to other colleagues?

 From a 0-10 scale, those who respond with a 0 to 6 are referred to as “Detractors”, while people who reply with 7 or 8 are called “Passives”, and 9 or 10 are “Promoters”.
-Using an you can then check your program’s score.
+Using an nps calculator you can then check your program’s score.

 Take the results of the survey and deliver a final report to your team.
 This can include a short summary, bug trend information, whether you met the original agreed upon goals and a summary of customer opinions and feedback.
 Most importantly give your team members the credit they deserve for pulling off the program.
 Deliver this report to the team prior to making the decision to ship the software – it will prove to be a useful and fact-based tool to make an informed choice.